 Lead Testing for Child-Occupied Facilities (Day Cares/Early Learning Centers)

 State regulations require that licensed commercial child-occupied (6 and under) facilities be certified as "lead-safe."
 The main child-occupied activity and classroom areas are investigated for damaged lead paint and other sources of lead that could present a health risk (e.g. leaded window blinds and corkboards).
 A cursory check of “pass-through” areas (bathrooms, offices, kitchens etc.) is performed to determine that there is no substantial paint damage or other lead sources present that could be a source of concern in the adjacent areas.
-Paint and other surfaces are tested by an XRF gun that measures the concentration of lead, providing immediate results.
+Paint and other surfaces are tested by an XRF gun that measures the concentration of lead, providing immediate results (more about XRF).
 In addition, surface dust samples are collected of floors and on window sills of each of the main activity rooms (and inside troughs if sash windows are present).
 Finally, an inspection of exterior play areas are performed (if any) to determined the presence of damaged lead paint on the exterior of the building or on playground equipment, picnic tables, shelters or other objects in the play area.
 In addition, areas of bare soil (including sandboxes) exceeding 9 square feet are required to be tested for lead content.

 Frequently Asked Questions